arifalmas/Tailwind-CSS-4.0/README.md

 The ring utility used to default to a 3px blue ring.
 Now it defaults to a 1px ring using currentColor to be more consistent with using ring as an alternative border, and outline for focus rings specifically.

 # Other Low-level Changes:

+Some other minor changes were made under the hood, though they likely won't directly impact most users.
+If any unexpected behavior occurs, check Tailwind's documentation and reach out to the community for assistance.
+Overall Tailwind CSS 4.0 aims to provide a faster and more flexible framework while simplifying outdated utilities.
+Review the 4.0 release notes for full details.